-2. After giving further instructions (see steps below) and asking a few questions to make sure students understand the instructions, one student from each group of three above stays at their table as salesclerk while the other two of each group act as customers.
+2. Give further instructions (see steps below.)
+Ask a few questions to make sure students understand the instructions.
+Then ask one student from each group of three to stay at their table as sales clerk while the other two of each group act as customers.

-3. Customers look through the clothing items displayed at each store, compare prices, and make “purchases” (give the clerk “money”— not counted exactly)-- and take the catalog picture of what they bought.
+3. Customers look through the clothing items displayed at each store.
+They compare prices and make “purchases.”
+(They give the clerk “money”— not counted exactly-- and take the catalog picture of what they bought.)

 Use the remaining class time for students to present their purchases to the class.
 You can teach bought or paid: “I bought this shirt for $10”-- or students can just say “$10 for this shirt.”